mgomez05/EngineeringChallenge/README.md

   - Checking that login fails with incorrect password
   - Checking that login fails with unregistered email
   - Checking that login succeeds with correct user name and password
-  - Checking that logging in, closing the app without signing out, and then opening the app brings the user to the **Main Tab** instead f the Registration or Login Screen
+  - Checking that logging in, closing the app without signing out, and then opening the app brings the user to the **Main Tab** instead of the Registration or Login Screen (in other words, a test to check that user authentication is maintained across app sesions)
   - Checking that the **Main Tab** shows an instructional message when machine scores haven't been calculated yet
   - Checking that the **Main Tab** shows no machines if user hasn't logged any parts yet
-  - Checking that the **Main Tab** shows correct machines and parts after logging parts and values on the **Log Part Tab** .
+  - Checking that the **Main Tab** shows correct machines and parts after logging parts and values on the **Log Part Tab**